Conway's subprime Fibonacci sequences

-We were able to disprove one-run cycles and relate the divisors of $n$-run cycles to one another given the run configuration.
-But even with a given two-run configuration, we are left with a relation in 4 unknown variables $p_1,q_1,p_2,q_2$.
+We were able to disprove 1-run cycles and relate the divisors of $n$-run cycles to one another given the run configuration.
+But even with a given 2-run configuration, we are left with a relation in 4 unknown variables $p_1,q_1,p_2,q_2$ (remember that a cycle is uniquely determined by its signature, from which every $(a_i, b_i)$ can be recovered).
 Can we further restrict these variables?
 We already know that at least one of $p_1,q_1,\dotsc,p_n,q_n$ is 1, and that $p_1,q_1,\dotsc,p_n,q_n$ cannot all equal 1 since cycle terms cannot increase indefinitely.

 Can we strengthen these results?
-To motivate another approach, consider term vs. index for the 10-cycle (Figure~\ref{fig:10cycle}), which is composed of three runs:
+To motivate another approach, consider the following diagram of term vs. index for the 18-cycle (Figure~\ref{fig:18cycle}), which is composed of four runs:

-The bounds are a consequence of Corollary~\ref{runbounds}.
+The shaded areas represent bounds on each run and are a consequence of Corollary~\ref{runbounds}.
 Remembering Corollary~\ref{largestterm} and that if some $p_i$ or $q_i \ne 1$ then the sum of the two terms preceding the corresponding $a_i$ or $b_i$ was divided by at least 3, we provide three stronger results:

 \begin{prop} At least two of $p_1,q_1,\dotsc,p_n,q_n$ do not equal 1. \end{prop}

 \begin{proof} Without loss of generality, let all but $p_2$ or $q_2$ be 1.